elovejoy5/sls-js-graphql-demo/README.md

 Create sls project:
 ```
 sbjs-demo$ serverless create --template aws-nodejs --path hello-lambda
-sbjs-demo$ ccd hello-lambda
+sbjs-demo$ cd hello-lambda
 ```
 Update serverless.yml by adding two lies to provider:
 ```
   region: us-west-2
-  profile: sbjs-demo // not needed if you only have one AWS  account
+  profile: sbjs-demo # not needed if you only have one AWS  account
 ```

 Deploy & run Lambda Function: